kurt-cb/simplestream-server/README.md

 Method 1 - Use LxD administrator facility
 -----------------------------------------
-TBD - connect a "supervisor" client to the LxD server directly (not simplestream), and use `lxc image copy` to transfer files to the server.
+use scripts/upload.sh script to upload a script from the local image store onto the server

 Method 2 - Use internal (ssh-proxied) web page to update the server
 -------------------------------------------------------------------